Article

 Now that we've seen some good UX design for seniors examples, let's get into what makes them work (or don't work).

-What are the most common challenges in user interfaces for seniors?
+Common challenges in user interfaces for seniors

 Meme with an older lady googling